kortina/dotfiles/README.md

 ### Dependencies

 I use these dotfiles in conjunction with boxen ( https://github.com/kortina/our-boxen ) to configure my machine.
-For all of the vim plugins to work, there are some dependencies that I install via boxen, like `ctags`, `flake8`, and a few other things.
+For all of the vim plugins to work, there are some dependencies that I install via boxen, like:

+* ctags
+* flake8
+* tmux
+* powerline
+* probably a few other things

 ### Questions